samratarmas/bazel-typescript-starter-npm/README.md

 # bazel-typescript-starter-npm

-This is a strter repo for creating typescript porjects, using Bazel as the build tool.
+This is a starter repo for creating typescript projects, using Bazel as the build tool.
 Bazel is a very powerful, multi language build tool with automated building and testing integration.